paddycarey/opentranslink/README.md

 Translink Extractor 0.0.1
 =========================

+### Note: Translink's refusal to offer any sort of real API means this project is currently broken due to a site update.
+Unfortunately I don't have time to fix it currently, but if you're so inclined, please feel free.

 Python module to handle scraping and parsing of timetable data from translink.co.uk

 Thanks to [@Tyndyll](https://twitter.com/tyndyll) for https://github.com/tyndyll/translink-extraction which